 Offshore wind farm developers to build wave pool in Hamburg

-The Surfdeck project near Hamburg will be constructed on a 60,000 m2 area of land and will cater to present and future surfers in the Hamburg metropolitan region.
-Surfdeck will construct a full two-hectare Wavegarden Cove surrounded by the usual surf park amenities, surf school, shops, restaurants etc. plus a few unique additions like bouldering, yoga and beach volleyball.
+The Surfgarten project near Hamburg will be constructed on a 60,000 m2 area of land and will cater to present and future surfers in the Hamburg metropolitan region.
+Surfgarten will construct a full two-hectare Wavegarden Cove surrounded by the usual surf park amenities, surf school, shops, restaurants etc. plus a few unique additions like bouldering, yoga and beach volleyball.
 Expected completion is 2023.

 The section of the city known as Stade was until recently Germany’s energy and chemical producing center.
 As the country transitioned to sustainable energy, closing Stade’s nuclear power plant in 2003, wind farms began dotting the coastline.
 Two brothers, Jan and Dirk Podbielski, who worked developing wind farms for the past decade are behind the new surf park.